cgand/peppercarrot_print_book01/README.md

-# Printing book 1 ( work in progress )
+# Printing book *(work in progress)*

 ![alt tag](http://www.peppercarrot.com/extras/forum/2016-09-05_desktop-publishing_scribus-step1.jpg)

-This repository was created to ease collaborative work on the desktop-publishing of the open-source first book of [Pepper&Carrot](http://wwww.peppercarrot.com) comic.
+This repository was created to ease collaborative work on the desktop-publishing of the open-source books of [Pepper&Carrot](http://wwww.peppercarrot.com) comic.

 ## Description